 You cannot export a recipe as an asset or a

 .tiff file without a small computation quota.
-If you are a new user see Manage your resources to know more.
+If you are a new user, see Manage your resources.

 When all the data is selected, select the apply button.
 Notice that the task tab in the lower-left corner of the screen (1) will change from to , meaning that the tasks are loading.

-By selecting the task tab (bottom left corner using the or buttons, depending on the loading status), you will see the list of different tasks loading.
-The interface will provide you with information about the task progress and it will display an error if the exportation has failed.
+By selecting the Tasks tab (lower-left corner using the or buttons, depending on the loading status), you will see the list of different tasks loading.
+The interface will provide you with information about the task progress and display an error if the exportation has failed.
 If you are unsatisfied with the way we present information, the task can also be monitored using the GEE task manager.

 This operation is running between GEE and SEPAL servers in the background, so you can close the SEPAL page without ending the process.

-When the task is finished, the frame will be displayed in green, as shown in the second image.
+When the task is finished, the frame will be displayed in green, as shown in the second image below.

-Once the downloading process is done, you can access the data in your SEPAL folders.
-The data will be stored in the
+Once the download process is done, you can access the data in your SEPAL folders in

 . └── downloads └── <TS name> ├── <tile number> │ ├── chunk-<start date>_<end date> │ │ ├── <TS name>_<tile number>_<start_date>_<end date>-<gee tiling id>.tif │ │ ├── ... │ │ └── <TS name>_<tile number>_<start_date>_<end date>-<gee tiling id>.tif │ ├── ... │ ├── chunk-<start date>_<end date> │ ├── tile-<gee tiling id> │ │ └── stack.vrt │ ├── ... │ ├── tile-<gee tiling id> │ ├── dates.csv │ └── stack.vrt ├── ... └── <tile number>